AndreasKaratzas/rainbow-dqn/README.md

 - [ ] Add `yaml` configuration file utilities as well as argument parser
 - [ ] Complete comments and docstrings
 - [ ] Add flexibility in environment for either 1D or 2D observations
+- [ ] Remove memory checkpoints and adjust code to utilize the warmup episodes